previous arrow

 The National Pediatric Cancer Foundation formed the Sunshine Project, an innovative collaboration with one goal: to bring together the nation’s top doctors and researchers to find a faster cure for pediatric cancer.
 Through the establishment of the Sunshine Project, the National Pediatric Cancer Foundation has developed a business model that capitalizes on the strengths of researchers from all different fields of science and streamlines the process to accelerate the development of new treatments.

-We currently continue this collaborative research model with more than 30 hospital partners and leading scientists.
-Since its inception, the NPCF has donated over $30 million to research and has funded over 28 project initiatives.
+We currently continue this collaborative research model with more than 40 hospital partners and leading scientists.
+Since its inception, the NPCF has donated over $50 million to research.

 Top-Rated Foundation